SJT1988/CIS_17B_Final_Project/README.md

 We are using the design method and base engine layed out by **Carl Birch** on the YouTube channel [**Let's Make Games**](https://www.youtube.com/user/creaper/about).

-As of this update I have finished video **#18** (Tile Map & Tile Set implementation).
-This is at least 3 hours of content so far.
+As of this update I have finished video **#19** (Scrolling Map & Press ESC to Quit).
+The scrolling map part is not implemented, I skipped most of the [short] video.
+This project is the result of at least 3 hours of tutorials so far.
 I have uploaded my version of the project with necessary (mostly trivial) differences so far.
 This is the folder **BirchEngine_Mod** and I think we should stick with this.